Condemnation and eminent domain are two terms that you’ll encounter when buying laand.

 It’s important to note that inverse condemnation isn’t limited to the permanent physical taking of property.

-If the government temporarily takes your property or even occupies your property in a way that derives you of economical use, then you may be able to obtain just compensation.
+If the government temporarily takes your property or even occupies your property in a way that deprives you of economical use, then you may be able to obtain just compensation.

 Inverse condemnation also applies to regulatory taking.